 Spring Cleanup is held in the lot adjacent to Faith Bible Church (600 W Cora Ave) and runs from 9am to 12:30pm.
 Prior to the event, a neighborhood-wide postcard mailing with additional information goes out as a reminder, typically sometime in April.

 If you have questions about Spring Cleanup or would like to volunteer, please call Karl at (509) 325-3031.

 Some dump passes for the Spokane Regional Solid Waste Facility are available at the Spring Cleanup event.
 Residents who drop off waste will sometimes be asked to fill out a short Community Development survey to address areas of priority to the neighborhood.

-During market season (roughly June to October), a limited number of free dump passes will also be available to Emerson-Garfield residents on select dates at the Emerson-Garfield Farmers’ Market.
+During market season (roughly June through September), a limited number of free dump passes will also be available to Emerson-Garfield residents on select dates at the Emerson-Garfield Farmers’ Market.